xxfoundation/elixxir-docs/dm.md

 cMixPayload = ephemeralPublicKey | ciphertext
 ```

-This `cMixPayload` is what is sent over cMix to the recipient
+This `cMixPayload` is what is sent over cMix to the recipient ID,
 [derived](./dm.md#One-way-Non-Interactive-Handshake) from the
 `ReceiverStaticPublicKey` and `idToken`.
 To Decrypt, the above is
 reversed by separating the ephemeral public key from the ciphertext,
-decrypting it, checking the bengerCode authentication code, and
+decrypting the ciphertext, reading the sender static public key,
-returning the SenderStaticPublicKey and message contents to the
+checking the bengerCode authentication code, and returning the
-recipient.
+SenderStaticPublicKey and message contents to the recipient.

 Once decrypted, the recipient has all of the data (the
 `SenderStaticPublicKey` and `idToken`) to respond to the direct